ovh/utask/README.md

 A template variable is a named holder of either:
 -  a fixed value
--  a JS expression evaluated on the fly.
+-  a JavaScript expression evaluated on the fly.

 See the example template above to see variables in action.
 The expression in a variable can contain template handles to introduce values dynamically (from executed steps, for instance), like a step's configuration.

+The JavaScript evaluation is done using [otto](https://github.com/robertkrimen/otto).

 ### Steps